saifhaq/alma/examples/mnist/README.md

 python benchmark_with_dataloader.py --model-path ./model/mnist.pt --data-dir data/data_for_inference
 ```

-### Benchmark conversion options using a data tensor to intialise a data loader:
+## Implicitly initialise a data loader inside of `benchmark_model`:

 One does not need to pass in a data loader to do the benchmarking.
-Howeverm, if one does not pass in a data loader,
+However, if one does not pass in a data loader,
 one has to pass in a `data` input, where `data` is just a tensor with batch size 1.
 The benchmarking will generate a data loader, where the size of the generated tensors is
 taken from an inputted `data` tensor, which can be a tensor with random values.
 Either the `data`